-Extract 1: China's rare earth monopoly threatens global suppliers, rival producers claim
+Extract 1: China controls rare earth supplies

-The Chinese acquisition of stakes in Australian rare earth miners Lynas Corporation and Arafura Resources has caught the rest of the world sleeping.
-Following two acquisitions in the past six months for an aggregate US\$163m, Korean, Japanese and Western players may find themselves locked out of the sector.
-With over 90% of the global rare earth resource held by Chinese companies, the country's monopoly looks unchallenged.
-The recent Australian acquisitions have brought China's control of the majority of the rare earth deposits outside China.
+With over 90% of the global Rare Earth resource held by Chinese companies, the country's monopoly looks unchallenged.
+The recent acquisition of stakes in Australian rare earth miners Lynas Corporation and Arafura Resources has brought China's control of the majority of the rare earth deposits outside China.

-Rare earth metals are needed for the manufacturing of wind turbines, solar panels, plasma televisions, mobile phones and hybrid car batteries meaning the Chinese monopoly could shift the high-tech manufacturing industry bases from Japan and Korea to China.
+Rare Earth metals are needed for the manufacturing of wind turbines, solar panels, plasma televisions, mobile phones and hybrid car batteries meaning the Chinese monopoly could shift the high-tech manufacturing industry bases from Japan and Korea to China.